IFRCGo/ifrcgo.github.io/README.md

 ```
 $ gulp serve
 ```
-Compiles the compass files, javascripts, and launches the server making the site available at `http://localhost:3000/` The system will watch files and execute tasks whenever one of them changes.
+Compiles the compass files, javascript, and launches the server making the site available at `http://localhost:3000/` The system will watch files and execute tasks whenever one of them changes.
 The site will automatically refresh since it is bundled with livereload.